 At Four Oaks, we offer a variety of services to help children and families be successful.
 The TotalChild® approach—where we serve children and families in an all-encompassing way—permeates everything we do.

 Four Oaks' family services wrap around families— involving practical information about child developmental milestones and parenting techniques to financial literacy, housing, and support in navigating the child's mental health and welfare systems.

-To meet children and families where they are at in life, Four Oaks provides behavioral health therapy and skill-building programs at Four Oaks locations, in schools, and in families’ homes.
-Skill-building programs look to address areas including anger management, peer/family relationships, communication, problem-solving, social skills, and conflict resolution, as well as an Autism specific program for middle school and high school students.
-Four Oaks also runs nearly a dozen residential programs that help children learn to control their behaviors, improve their self-esteem, and develop coping skills.
+Four Oaks provides behavioral health therapy and skill-building programs at its locations, in local schools, and in families’ homes.
+Skill-building programs address anger management, peer/family relationships, communication, problem-solving, social skills, and conflict resolution (and more).
+Additionally, nearly a dozen residential programs help children learn to manage their behaviors, improve self-esteem, and develop coping skills.

 Child Welfare and Emergency Services